kanthorlabs/kanthorq/website/docs/002-concepts/007-subscriber.md

 3. Then use properties of the consumer: a stream name, a topic and a cursor of previous scanning in the stream to make a request to the stream.
 4. Perform the scaning process on the given stream based on the given topic and cursor to obtain enough events
 5. Convert founding events to tasks
-6. Return back the latest cursor based on tasks we converted before
+6. Return tasks to the Subscriber
+7. Update the Consumer Registry with latest cursor (the latest `event_id` of tasks)
-7. We release the lock of the consumer
+8. Release the lock of the Consumer
-8. Return converted tasks to the Subscriber
+9. Refresh the local cursor

 :::info